OpenSmalltalk/opensmalltalk-vm/CONTRIBUTING.md

 ## Tab stops are 4 spaces

-In this case the first rule is to keep the existing formatting within a file - we don't want to polute the code history with space changes.
+In this case, the first rule is to keep the existing formatting within a file - we don't want to pollute the code history with space changes.

 The goal is to use tabs set to 4 spaces.